featherless/2002-dos-games/README.md

         asteroid, but the aliens had already shot, the shot would mysteriously keep going when you restarted.

+Originally posted on TheJeffFiles.com:

+> Creators: Jeff Verkoeyen (Programmer)
+>
+> Production Time: Mid June, 2002
+>
+> Genre: DOS game
+>
+> Gameplay: Arrow keys move the ship.
+Avoid the asteroids to reach level 2.
+Once you get to level 2 you can press space to shoot lasers and shoot at the ships flying at the top of the screen.
+There is also a cheat code to select levels by pressing F2 and then the number of the level to jump to (either 1 or 2).
+>
+> Notes: This was the very first game I ever created on the computer, and only the second full program that wasn't just a text-input guess the number game.

 ### Level 1

 ![Galaxiados](https://raw.githubusercontent.com/featherless/2002-dos-games/master/Galaxiados version 0.10/preview.gif)